opengento/flyimg-akeneo/README.md

 ```

-Unable Restricted Domains:
+Enable Restricted Domains:
 --------------------------

-Restricted domains disabled by default, to enable it change in config/parameters.yml
+Restricted domains disabled by default.
+This means that you can fetch a resource from any URL.
+To enable the domain restriction, change in config/parameters.yml
 ```yml
 restricted_domains: true
 ```

-After you need to put the white list domains
+After enabling, you need to put the white listed domains
 ```yml
 whitelist_domains:
     - www.domain-1.org